 How Does Rent Work?

-- No security deposit is required if you choose to pay rent by automatic allotment.
+- No security deposit is required for active duty service members who choose to pay rent by automatic allotment.

 - Rent is pro-rated if you move in after the first of the month.